pancongliang/openshift/storage/minio/readme.md

   ~~~

 #### Options B: Deploying MinIO with Local volume as the Backend Storage

+* First specify the worker node where minio pv/pod is located, and then create the local volume and minio.

   ~~~
   $ export NAMESPACE="minio-dev"
   $ export PV_NODE_NAME="worker01.ocp4.example.com"